gauravmeena0708/whatsapp-analyzer/README.md

 # Introduction

 This is second repo for whatsapp group analyzer.
-The complete usage example is given in examples/usage1.py
+The exaple usage is as following

+## Installation

+    pip install whatsapp-groupchat-analyzer

+it is recommended to have emoji fonts installed in system

 ## How to run